 Kilburn Park, Brent/Westminster

-The south-western part of Kilburn, between Kilburn High Road and West Kilburn
+The south-western part of Kilburn, situated between Kilburn High Road and West Kilburn

 The area may have been part of Kilburn Abbey’s lands in the Middle Ages but the ‘Park’ element of the name was merely a builders’ invention.